 right to rule.

 The critical mass of opinion is lacking at this point.
 That's why it is high time for leaders (Republican as well as Democrat) to stand up and demand that these necessary measures be taken and to stir up the needed public support.

 Demonstrations would be far more effective if they were coordinated and amalgamated rather than piecemeal. immigrant children wormen's health and rights gun control trade war Supreme Court and so on and so on.

 Trump stirs up a new hornet's nest every other

-hornets need to join forces.
-They need to state their demands.
+day.
+The hornets need to join forces.
+They need to state their